Environmental Public Health Tracking: Birth Defects Data

 Some birth defects can cause the baby to die.
 Babies with birth defects may need surgery or other medical treatments.
 However, if babies receive the help they need, they often lead full lives.

+We receive data from the Wisconsin Birth Defects Registry.
 The Registry collects data for birth defects found in children from birth to 2 years of age.
 The reported birth defects were diagnosed or treated in Wisconsin by a physician, pediatric specialty clinic, or hospital.
 The defect must require medical or surgical intervention or interfere with normal growth and development.
-The Registry collects data for 87 reportable defects, and Wisconsin Tracking selected 10 to track.
+The Registry collects data for 87 reportable defects, and we selected 10 to track.

 The 10 were selected for the following reasons: